Asanjena/tech_230_AWS/VPC.md

 ### VPCs

 Virtal Private Clouds (VPC) are private clouds hosted within a public cloud.
+They are offered by cloud service providers such as AWS and Azure.
+With a vpc, you can generate and manage a isolated network environment

+(add diagram)

+When you create an account on AWS, it will set up a default vpc in every region.

+Features of a vpc:

+- Subnets.
+These are like the 'rooms' for a vpc.
+They can 'talk' to each other through something called a route table and are liked to availability zones.

 The we will go through the following steps for setting up everything we need for a nginx vpc: 1.
 Setting up a VPC 2.
 Setting an Internet Gateway 3.
 Connecting the internet gateway to the VPC 4.
 Creating subnets - for this demo, a private subnet 5.
 Creating a public route table 6.
 Linking route table to the Internet Gateway 7.
-Creating virtual machine (in this demo, one for just nginx)
+Creating virtual machine (in this demo, one for just nginx).

 ### Setting up a VPC